TurboWarp/docs/docs/website/cloud-variables.md

 ### User-Agent is required {#user-agent}

 Bots must provide a valid [User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) header in their connection.
 That includes contact information (such as a Scratch profile link, email address, GitHub issue page, etc.) and the name and version of the cloud variable library being used (if applicable).
+Exact syntax does not matter; just needs to be human readable.
 Some examples of good User-Agents:

  - `multiplayer leaderboard bot by https://scratch.mit.edu/users/TestMuffin`
  - `cloud-variable-library/1.0.1 contact@example.com`